pshihn/no-script/README.md

 </no-script>
 ```

-Nothing gets logged on in the console if `no-script` custom element is defined.
+Nothing gets logged in the console.
 (Both `a.js` and `b.js` also log to the console.)

 [View the live demo](https://pshihn.github.io/no-script/demo/)